jetstack/spiffe-connector/README.md

-⚠️ **Note** this repo is a demo for Kubecon 22 and is not suitable for more than experimentation ⚠️
+⚠️ **Note** this repo is a demo for Kubecon EU 22 and is not suitable for more than experimentation ⚠️

 # spiffe-connector